zeroXbrock/mev-share-client-spec/README.md

 - [flashbotsrpc client](https://github.com/metachris/flashbotsrpc/blob/master/flashbotsrpc.go#L165-L171) (go)
 - [artemis matchmaker client](https://github.com/paradigmxyz/artemis/blob/main/crates/clients/matchmaker/src/flashbots_signer.rs#L75-L78) (rust)

-### encoding/serialization

-Please encode the JSON serialization discretely in its own layer, so that it can be replaced with another encoding at a later time.

 ## public methods

 The following methods are called from an instance of the mev-share client, using the params stored by the constructor to send requests.
 The names are only descriptions — please use your best judgement to find the simplest idiomatic naming scheme for your library’s methods.